-Assignment 1 will require students to run frequency distributions, recode a variable, report and interpret appropriate univariate statistics; and display data in appropriate graphs.
+Assignment 1 will require students to run frequency distributions and crosstabs, report and interpret appropriate univariate statistics, recode variables, and display data in appropriate graphs.

 Assignment 2 will build on the skills developed in Assignment 1.
 Students will be required to develop and test two research hypotheses.
-Students will present and interpret a properly formatted cross-tabulation as well as an ANOVA.
+Students will present and interpret a properly formatted ANOVA and bivariate regression.

 We will discuss each assignment further in class.
-All late assignments must be deposited (in hard copy) in mailbox #3 in Room 225 with the date and time stamp; you must e-mail your TA that the assignment is in the box so that it can be retrieved.
+All late assignments must be deposited (in hard copy) in mailbox #3 in Room 225 of the Sociology Department (725 Spadina Ave., 2nd Floor - open 9-4:30, Monday to Friday) with the date and time stamp; you must e-mail the TA that the assignment is in the box so that it can be retrieved.
 A penalty of 5% per day will be deducted for all late assignments.